NigelThomas/hiveperf/README.md

 These files are not included in the git repository, but they are included in the tarball.

+* `README.md` - documents how to use the credentials

 ## Starting and stopping the data flow

+This is managed by the docker startup; these scripts are generated as the docker container starts.

 ```
 $SQLSTREAM_HOME/bin/sqllineClient --run=startPumps.sql